cjreplogle/BGT-C/help.md

 * The amount of time in milliseconds the printer stops before moving to the next layer.
 This can be modified to allow layers to properly harden before material is deposited on top.
 (I generally use ~10000).

 ### Speed
 * This is the original speed the printhead moves at.
 Due to how the printer reads .gcode files you need to use an F(value) at least once for the printer to properly extrude.
-The actual value the printer reads is in mm/min but I generally just recommend setting it to around 60 and tweaking it from there until print properties are good.
+The actual value the printer reads is in mm/min but I generally just recommend setting it to around 60 and tweaking it from there until print properties are good. [^](#bgt-documentation)

 ## File Naming